Stacked Intelligent Metasurface for End-to-End OFDM System: Simulation Results.

 \subsection{Simulation settings.}

-Considering that the framework proposed in Fig.~\ref{Fig7} requires sophisticated cross-layer modeling and system-level implementation, this section focuses on verifying its core component, namely the EMNN-based transfer learning approach, in both SIM-assisted E2E OFDM systems and DPSIM-assisted E2E OFDM systems.
-The performance of this method plays a decisive role in the overall effectiveness of the proposed framework, and thus its validation results largely reflect the feasibility of the framework.
-Specifically, we assume a quasi-static block fading channel.
-First, the EMNN is trained as a baseline model using the statistical channel.
-Then, several sets of instantaneous channels are randomly generated, where the channel layer in the EMNN is accordingly replaced, and the model is fine-tuned via transfer learning.
-Finally, the average testing performance under different channel conditions is adopted as the system performance metric.
+Considering that the framework proposed in Fig.~\ref{Fig7} requires complex cross-layer modeling and system-level implementation, in this section we focus on validating its core component, the EMNN method trained via transfer learning in SIM-assisted E2E OFDM systems and DPSIM-assisted E2E OFDM systems.
+The performance of this method plays a decisive role in the overall effectiveness of the framework; therefore, its validation results largely reflect the feasibility of the proposed framework.
+Specifically, we assume a quasi-static block-fading channel.
+First, the EMNN uses statistical CSI to train a base model.
+Then, multiple sets of instantaneous channels are randomly generated, and for each set, the EMNN replaces the channel layer accordingly and fine-tunes the model via transfer learning.
+Finally, the average of the test results under different channel conditions is taken as the system performance metric.

 The path loss between the transmitter and the receiver is modeled by~\cite{7109864}